Basic training - One to one

 To improve communication with your dog

-To keep your dog and other people safe
+To keep your dog and others safe

 To allow your dog to be part of your daily life